 - 24-hour LIVE support.
 For newbies, you need somebody to talk with when you have issues.
 Not just email or live chat.
 Those may be ok for the techies but not for most of you.

-- Do you want your domain (your blog name) registered through them?
-Nice to begin with but if you chose unwisely about the host, you might need to transfer it later.
+- Do you want your domain (your blog name) registered with them?
+Nice to begin with, but if you choose unwisely about the host, you might need to transfer it later.
 Not hard but just another thing to do.

 - Do you want an email for your site like mine is email@example.com?
 Or just a Gmail account will work.